Skip to main content

 (A) What is the general standard for anticipating income?

-For the purpose of determining the supplemental nutrition assistance program (SNAP) assistance group's eligibility and monthly benefit, the county agency shall take into account the income already received by the assistance group during the certification period and any anticipated income the assistance group and the county agency are reasonably certain will be received during the remainder of the certification period.
-When the amount of income that will be received or when it will be received is uncertain, the county agency shall not count that portion of the assistance group's income that is uncertain.
+For the purpose of determining the supplemental nutrition assistance program (SNAP) assistance group's eligibility and monthly benefit, the county agency is to take into account the income already received by the assistance group during the certification period and any anticipated income the assistance group and the county agency are reasonably certain will be received during the remainder of the certification period.
+When the amount of income that will be received or when it will be received is uncertain, the county agency is not to count that portion of the assistance group's income that is uncertain.
 When the exact amount of the income is not known, that portion of it that is anticipated with reasonable certainty is considered income.
-In cases where the receipt of income is reasonably certain but the monthly amount may fluctuate, the county agency must average income.
+In cases where the receipt of income is reasonably certain but the monthly amount may fluctuate, the county agency is to average income.

 (B) How is income anticipated?

-Income received during the past thirty days shall be used as an indicator of the income that is and will be available to the assistance group during the certification period.
-However, the county agency shall not use past income as an indicator of income anticipated for the certification period if changes in income have occurred or can be anticipated.
+Income received during the past thirty days is to be used as an indicator of the income that is and will be available to the assistance group during the certification period.
+However, the county agency is not to use past income as an indicator of income anticipated for the certification period if changes in income have occurred or can be anticipated.
 When income fluctuates to the extent that a thirty-day period alone cannot provide an accurate indication of anticipated income, the county agency and the assistance group may use a longer period of past time when it will provide an accurate indication of anticipated fluctuations in future income.
 Similarly, when the assistance group's income fluctuates seasonally, it may be appropriate to use the most recent season comparable to the certification period, rather than the last thirty days, as one indicator of anticipated income.
-The county agency shall exercise particular caution in using income from a past season as an indicator of income for the certification period.
+The county agency is to exercise particular caution in using income from a past season as an indicator of income for the certification period.
 In many cases of seasonally fluctuating income, the income also fluctuates from one season in one year to the same season in the next year.
-However, in no event shall the county agency automatically attribute to the assistance group the amount of any past income.
-The county agency shall not use past income as an indicator of anticipated income when changes in income have occurred or can be anticipated during the certification period.
+However, in no event is the county agency to automatically attribute to the assistance group the amount of any past income.
+The county agency is not to use past income as an indicator of anticipated income when changes in income have occurred or can be anticipated during the certification period.

 (C) When is income anticipated for the month received?